lxyd/HotMilk/README.md

     HotMilk.movies.$addTemplate('#price', '...');   // same as above
 ```

+You can have any (reasonable) number of hierarchy levels (well, 'path/which/is/too/long/like/this#is' is possible but doesn't seem very usable).

 Templates and partials can be added in any order, so you can load templates asynchronously.

 Deleting templates is also possible: just call `HotMilk.$removeTemplate('path/to')`.
 Again, you can remove